 In fact, for three years in middle school band, I never practiced outside of class.
 Mr. Siler knew it, my fellow trombone-ists knew it, and I knew it.

 I was last chair trombone in the Shiloh Middle School band.

 I weighed 68 lbs, had a disproportionately large head, and I played the trombone.

 I hated to carry my trombone, so I hated to practice, so I never got better, so I hated band, and eventually, I quit.

 Little did I know, however, that I was struggling with the very thing that can define the career and artistry of an actor.

-Ultimately, it’s the relationship we have towards the things we do.
-Do you do things to master them, to get them right, or to finish them?
-If so, it is not a practice.
+Ultimately, it’s the relationship we have towards the things we do that defines our ability to do them well.
+Do you do things to master them, to get them right, or do them perfectly?
+If so, its not a practice.
 But, when we do things to learn from them, to investigate them, or to enjoy them, we are in practice.

 Like law, medicine, and yoga, acting is a practice.